-The Company believes that it can continue as a going concern as its cash resources of approximately \$100.3 million at March 31, 2015 together with the net proceeds of approximately \$64.6 million received from the Company's follow-on offering completed on April 22, 2015, will be sufficient to allow the Company to fund its current operating plan through the required minimum period of at least the next twelve months.
+The Company believes that it can continue as a going concern as its cash resources of approximately \$157.5 million at September 30, 2015 will be sufficient to allow the Company to fund its current operating plan through at least the next twelve months.
 There can be no assurance, however, that the current operating plan will be achieved in the timeframe anticipated by the Company, or that its cash resources will fund the Company's operating plan for the period anticipated by the Company or that additional funding will be available on terms acceptable to the Company, or at all.